aws-amplify/docs/docs/cli/usage/customcf.md

   // We have defined all of these in the `backend-config.json` file above "authmycognitoresourceUserPoolId": {
     "Fn::GetAtt": [
-      // check `amplify status` to find resource name in the category auth "authmycognitoresource",
+      // Reference the auth resource with this format <category><resource-name>
+      "authmycognitoresource",
       "Outputs.UserPoolId"
     ]